-Rainer Fetting (born 1949 in Wilhelmshaven, DE ) studied at the Hochschule für Künste in Berlin from 1972 to 1978.
+Rainer Fetting (born 1949 in Wilhelmshaven, Germany) studied from 1972 to 1978 at the Hochschule für Künste in Berlin with Prof. Hans Jaenisch.

-He became internationally known with his expressive-figurative paintings at the end of the 1970s as one of the most important protagonists of the so-called "Junge Wilden", a group of German painters in West Berlin who used painting to oppose the then prevailing abstract and conceptual tendencies in art.
-It was during this period that the artist created his first significant series of works: The shower and wall paintings.
-The encounter with the works of various artists of the New York School was particularly formative for Fetting's painting.
-Above all, he uses artistic principles such as Willem De Kooning's distinctive painterly gestures or Jackson Pollock's famous color drippings for his expressive handling of figurative motifs.
-Although Fetting's paintings do not purely focus on the effect of color, like Mark Rothko's famous color field paintings, they do often play with the conveyed emotionality of the chosen color in his compositions.
-In the 1980s and early 1990s his two residences in Berlin and New York determined the artist's motifs.
-Fetting gave up his New York residence in the mid-1990s and today commutes between the German capital and the island of Sylt.
-There he is above all inspired by the landscape, which he captures with his expressive brushstrokes and sense of color.
+Among other things, Fetting's art was influenced by his encounters with the works of various artists of the New York School.
+For his expressive approach to figurative motifs, Fetting makes use of artistic principles such as Willem De Kooning's expressive painterly gestures or Jackson Pollock's famous color drippings.
+Although Fetting does not concentrate purely on the effect of color in his works, like Mark Rothko's famous color field paintings, he too often plays in his compositions with the conveyed emotionality of the chosen color palette.
+While in the 1980s and early 1990s his two residences in Berlin and New York inspired his motifs, Fetting gave up his New York residence in the mid-1990s and now commutes between the German capital and the island of Sylt.
+There, he is particularly drawn to the landscape, which he captures with his expressive brushwork and sense of color.